-The ADA4661-2 is a low power, rail-to-rail input and output, precision CMOS amplifier that operates over a wide supply voltage range of 3 V to 18 V. This amplifier uses the Analog Devices DigiTrim technique to achieve a higher degree of precision than is available from other CMOS amplifiers.
-The DigiTrim technique is a method of trimming the offset voltage of an amplifier after assembly.
-The advantage of postpackage trimming is that it corrects any offset voltages caused by mechanical stresses of assembly.
-To achieve a rail-to-rail input and output range with very low supply current, the ADA4661-2 uses unique input and output stages.
+The ADA4666-2 is a low power, rail-to-rail input and output, CMOS amplifier that operates over a wide supply voltage range of 3 V to 18 V. To achieve a rail-to-rail input and output range with very low supply current, the ADA4666-2 uses unique input and output stages.